morarupasukaru/devdocs/webstack/AI.md

 * [Act as a Recruiter](https://github.com/f/awesome-chatgpt-prompts?tab=readme-ov-file#act-as-a-recruiter)
 * [Act as Career Coach](https://github.com/f/awesome-chatgpt-prompts?tab=readme-ov-file#act-as-career-coach)
 * [Act as Children's Book Creator](https://github.com/f/awesome-chatgpt-prompts?tab=readme-ov-file#act-as-childrens-book-creator)

+## GitHub CoPilot completions
+* *trigger completions via variable/function names*: write variable or function names to ease GitHub CoPilot to guess what to do next and trigger good completion
+* *comment-based prompting*: suggest GitHub CoPilot what to do as next completion by providing context with a comment
+* *completions in CSS styling* to increase productivity

+## GitHub CoPilot Chat
+* explain code with */explain*
+* generate code
+* fixing errors with *fix*
+* generate unit tests with */test*

+*hint*: it's better to use normal AI chat than GitHub CoPilot for project's planification

 *(last update september 2025*